realtota/osticket-prereqs/README.md

  >**Note**: It might be beneficial to write down all the usernames and passwords we are going to use because they are very important to remember

 Now that you have done that go ahead and fill out these details, make sure to click "Create new" to create a new resource group.
-Make sure to select the region that best applies to you, to select "No infrastructure redundacy required", and Security type as standard.
+Make sure to select the region that best applies to you, to select "No infrastructure redundancy required", and Security type as standard.
 For the Image make sure it is Windows 10 Pro and for size select 2-4 virtual CPUS to ensure you are not troubled with hiccups.
 Finally create an Administrator account and make sure to remember your Username and Password, this is important.
 Now click review and create.